karan97/data-structures/README.md

 # data-structures
-Contains data structures, its implementation and some Algorithms in Java and C
+Contains data structures, its implementation and some Algorithms in Java, Python.